melsincostan/aoc2023/README.md

 ### Day 9

+- Both parts could have used some more testing...
 - Part 1: Probably not idiomatic, it works though
 - Part 2: IDK if i can push to the beginning of a `Vec` and i don't want to figure it out.
 I can take the part 1 code, reverse the array and replace the `+` by a `-` anyways and it's good enough for me.